dr-richard-barker/smallRNAseq_DRB/README.md

 **The image below outlines the initial pipeline used to align and quantify microRNA**

 ![deconstructing the nf_core_smRNAseq pipeline](/smallRNAseq_analysis_pipeline_v1_NF_smRNAseq.png)

+Work continues on the mirDeep2 and mirDeep-P2 plant-specific brach as part of OSDR.

 Developed and maintained by: